Ahsan-/LTB-model_cpp/README.md

   * compile the Makefile with the make command

 ### Defacts and known issues
-  * compiling with OpenMP for parallel programing crashes (while performing MCMC) on some computers but not all.
+  * compiling with OpenMP for parallel programing crashes (while performing MCMC) on some systems.
   * error and exception handling needs to be implemented to conform to c++ standard